 Didi has been working at Centennial Art Center since 2013 and now serves as Gallery Manager and Specialized Skills Instructor.
-Didi moved to Nashville in 2009 from Santa Rosa, Ca. after traveling the country with her dogs.
-She discovered Centennial Art Center and began taking clay classes in 2010.
+Didi moved to Nashville in 2009 from Santa Rosa, Ca. She discovered Centennial Art Center and began taking clay classes in 2010.

 Guest Instructor/ Volunteer

 Sandy Spain is a resident of Nashville, Tennessee.
 She began as a traditional artist, but soon discovered and fell in love with abstract art through the guidance of her mentors, prominent artists Michael McBride and James Threalkill.
 Sandy painted with them for several years in their studio.

 She is a full-time artist exhibiting in several juried shows per year.
 Her paintings are in numerous private collections throughout North America and Western Europe.

 Sandy teaches an intermediate abstract painting course and an entry-level class for drawing and painting course at Centennial Art Center.
 She volunteers weekly at Centennial Art Center Gallery and at their opening receptions.
 She also mentors classes for a local community organization.

 You can visit her website at: www.sandyspain.com.